mwhiteland/mwhiteland.github.io/publications.md

 # Other

-- *On the k-abelian Equivalence Relation of Finite Words*.
-PhD dissertation (University of Turku), Turku Centre for Computer Science, TUCS Dissertations vol. 241
+- *On the k-abelian Equivalence Relation of Finite Words*.PhD dissertation (University of Turku), Turku Centre for Computer Science, TUCS Dissertations vol. 241
 Available at: [https://urn.fi/URN:ISBN:978-952-12-3837-6](https://urn.fi/URN:ISBN:978-952-12-3837-6)
 Accepted with honours